wmt-terminology-task/wmt-terminology-task.github.io/index.md

 1. Translation Quality: The quality of the overall machine translation output will be evaluated both by human and automatic metrics.
    - For automatic evaluation, [`sacreBLEU`](https://github.com/mjpost/sacreBLEU), [`COMET`](https://github.com/Unbabel/COMET) and [`BlonDe`](https://github.com/EleanorJiang/BlonDe) will be adopted.
-   - For human evaluation, we will focus on `fluency`, `adequacy`, `grammaticality` and `coherence`. `fluency` refers to the naturalness and readability of the translated text, while `adequacy` refers to the accuracy of the translated content, including the correct translation of words, phrases, and idioms. `grammaticality` refers to the correctness of the grammar and sentence structure of the translated text. `coherence` refers to the overall consistency and clarity of the translated text with respect to the document-level and corpus-level context.
+   - For human evaluation, we will focus on `fluency`, `adequacy`, `grammaticality` and `coherence`.
+Fluency refers to the naturalness and readability of the translated text, while adequacy refers to the accuracy of the translated content, including the correct translation of words, phrases, and idioms.
+Grammaticality refers to the correctness of the grammar and sentence structure of the translated text.
+Coherence refers to the overall consistency and clarity of the translated text with respect to the document-level and corpus-level context.
 This will be evaluated based on the extent to which the translated text conveys the intended meaning of the source text in a way that is understandable and coherent with respect to the overall document context.
 2. Terminology Translation:
-   - The `success-rate` of terminology translation: The ability of the machine translation system to accurately translate technical terms and specialized vocabulary will be evaluated based on the success rate of terminology translation.
+   - `success-rate`: The success rate of terminology translation assesses the ability of the machine translation system to accurately translate technical terms and specialized vocabulary.
 This will be measured by comparing the machine's translation of technical terms to their corresponding translations in the provided dictionaries.
 The success rate of terminology translation will be calculated as the number of correctly translated terms divided by the total number of terms.
 The goal is to have a high success rate, indicating that the machine is able to accurately translate technical terms and specialized vocabulary.
-   - The consistency of terminology translations: `term-consistency` refers to the uniformity of the translations of technical terms across the entire corpus.
+   - `term-consistency`: The consistency of terminology translations refers to the uniformity of the translations of technical terms across the entire corpus.
 In other words, the goal is to ensure that the same technical term is translated consistently throughout the text, rather than being translated differently in different parts of the text.
 This will be evaluated by comparing the machine's translation of technical terms to the translations in the provided dictionaries, and measuring the number of instances where the same term is translated differently.
 The goal is to have a high consistency rate, indicating that the machine is able to translate technical terms consistently.
 3. Inference Speed: The amount of time it takes for the machine translation system to generate a translation output.
 The focus will be on the time efficiency of the machine translation system.
-The `speed` of the system will be evaluated by measuring the time it takes for the system to generate translations for a given input corpus ([test set]((https://drive.google.com/drive/folders/11YqeDAgJVOflw4npcaEZ0itKMh5nUwJ1?usp=share_link))).
+The speed of the system will be evaluated by measuring the time it takes for the system to generate translations for a given input corpus ([test set]((https://drive.google.com/drive/folders/11YqeDAgJVOflw4npcaEZ0itKMh5nUwJ1?usp=share_link))).
 The goal is to have a fast translation speed while maintaining high translation quality and terminology translation success and consistency rates.
 This is particularly important for real-time translation applications, where speed is critical for ensuring effective communication.
 Additionally, a fast translation speed can also improve the productivity of translators who rely on machine translation systems to assist with their work.

 The final ranking of the submissions will be ascertained through a weighted average of the scores obtained from both the **human** evaluation and terminology translation assessments, which will be conducted based on the machine's performance on the test sets in the `annotated`-mode.
 Kindly keep this in mind when submitting your system.